-Like we stated earlier, doctors can at time give the wrong diagnosis or recommend the wrong course of action for sleep troubles.
-This is seen often in women who have sleep apnea, but get treated for insomnia instead.
-There's a few reasons for this misdiagnosis: One is that doctors that are not specialized in sleep disorders have a preconceived notion of what a sleep apnea patient looks like: middle aged, overweight male with a > 17 inch neck.
+Like we stated earlier, doctors can at times give the wrong diagnosis or recommend the wrong course of action for sleep troubles.
+This is seen often in women who have sleep apnea but get treated for insomnia instead.
+There are a few reasons for this misdiagnosis: One is that doctors that are not specialized in sleep disorders have a preconceived notion of what a sleep apnea patient looks like: middle-aged, overweight male with a > 17-inch neck.

 Women's sleep apnea symptoms are often milder than men's as well with lighter snoring, more subtle breathing cessations, and shorter apnea events.
 Also, men (unfortunately) are less likely to notice their bed partner's sleep habits, so women are less likely to even know they have breathing problems at night.

 Another reason for possible misdiagnosis is due to patient reporting.
 They may mention other symptoms such as fatigue, trouble staying asleep, or mood disturbances, which may get a diagnosis of insomnia rather than sleep apnea or another sleep disorder.

 Having a sleep diary that can give the doctor detailed insight into your problems can mean the difference between proper diagnosis and misdiagnosis.

 4. You can monitor the effectiveness of your treatment